flyingcakes85/green-candy-i3wm-theme/README.md

 # green-candy-i3wm-theme
-A Candy flavoured theme for your i3wm!
+A green and yellow eyecandy for your i3wm!